Semantic Mobile Base Station Placement: Placement with Prior Deployed BS

-\subsection{Placement with Prior Deployed BS}
+\section{Placement with Prior Deployed BS}

 We also consider the case when new base stations are to be deployed given the location of existing base stations.
 Here, NSGA-II only finds optimal locations for the new base stations.
-We assumed that 3 base stations (represented by black) were already present as shown in Fig. \ref{fig:nsga2opt3b}.
+We consider the same scenario as Scenario II as described in section \ref{sec:placenoprior}, but with existing base stations.
+We assumed that 3 base stations (represented by black) were already present as shown in Fig. \ref{fig:nsga2opt3a}.
+As earlier, red represents candidate base stations, yellow and green represents users nears buildings and on roads and other users respectively.

-After using NSGA-II, the optimal solution for total number of base stations = 3, 4, and 5 from the final population based on non-dominated sorting were chosen and plotted in Fig. \ref{fig:nsga2opt3b}.
-The SINR coverage probability and user downlink throughput CDF have been shown in Figs. \ref{fig:nsga2opt3c} (a) and (b) respectively.
-The SINR coverage probability improves by deploying new base stations as shown in Fig. \ref{fig:nsga2opt3c} (a).
-In Fig. \ref{fig:nsga2opt3c} (b), we see that for 3 BS, the probability of a user having no throughput ($P(throughput<0Mbps)$) is 0.5.
+After using NSGA-II and convergence of the optimization, the optimal solution for total number of base stations = 3, 4, and 5 from the final population based on non-dominated sorting were chosen and plotted in Fig. \ref{fig:nsga2opt3b}.

+We then performed link level simulations for each of these configurations and plotted the SINR coverage probability and user downlink throughput CDF using Vienna 5G System level Simulator as shown in Figs. \ref{fig:nsga2opt3c} (a) and (b) respectively.
+The SINR coverage probability improves by deploying more new base stations as shown in Fig. \ref{fig:nsga2opt3c} (a). \\

+In Fig. \ref{fig:nsga2opt3c} (b) part, we see that for 3 BS, the probability of a user having no throughput ($P(throughput<0Mbps)$) is 0.5.
 This is supported by the plot in Fig. \ref{fig:nsga2opt3b} (a), where we can see that about half of the users have no coverage (very low SINR).
 For 4 BS and 5 BS, $P(throughput<0Mbps)$ decreased to almost 0.
 However, the trend of a lower throughput CDF for more number of BS is not seen uniformly in this example.
-Unlike in section (\ref{sec:placenoprior}), this is potentially because of the presence of existing BS which are not at their optimal positions.
-Therefore for Scenario II, placing all BS using NSGA-II resulted in improved SINR coverage probability and user downlink throughput.
-However, when 3 BS were already present and remaining BS are placed using NSGA-II, only SINR coverage probability improved.
+Unlike the previous section (\ref{sec:placenoprior}), this is potentially because of the presence of existing BS which are not at their optimal positions.\\

+Therefore for Scenario II, placing all BS using NSGAII resulted in improved SINR coverage probability and user downlink throughput.
+But when 3 BS were already present and remaining BS are placed using NSGAII, only SINR coverage probability improved.

-\subsection{Effect of Using Blockages for Optimization}
+\section{Effect of Using Blockages for Optimization}